richardhenyash/perkulater/README.md

 <details>
 <summary>To deploy the website to Heroku:</summary>

-* To dump the data from your mysql development database to a json file, use following command at the terminal *note - manage.py must be connected to your local mysql development database*:
+* To dump the data from your mysql development database to a json file, use the following command at the terminal *note - manage.py must be connected to your local mysql development database*:
 `python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json`
 * Log in to **Heroku**, and create a new **App** by clicking the *New* button in the top right of your *Dashboard* and selecting *Create new app*.
 Give the new **App** a name and set the region to your closest geographical region,